Hornbill-Docs/style-guide/style-guide/commas.md

 <code>ELMER: TODO: Add a link to the article.</code>

 When using commas as separators in numbers, adhere to specific rules that vary depending on the length of the numbers and their context within a sentence.
-See "[Separators in numbers]()" for details about using commas as separators in numbers.
+For more details about using commas as separators in numbers, see "[Separators in numbers]()."

 ## Commas with quotation marks

 In most cases, place commas inside closing quotation marks.
-See "[Quotation marks with other punctuation](/style-guide/quotation-marks#quotation-marks-with-other-punctuation)" for details about using commas with quotation marks.
+For more details about using commas with quotation marks, see "[Quotation marks with other punctuation](/style-guide/quotation-marks#quotation-marks-with-other-punctuation)."